sctskw/attend.io/AUTHOR_NOTES.md

   API has the potential for though, it would probably be useful to incorporate an RDBMS.
   Ideally, we can use a hybrid approach thats geared toward mobile, but also something to has good cold storage.

+- De-Duplication: You're currently, able to write duplicate entries for the datasets because there is no checking on unique keys.
+This is a limitation of the free-form NoSQL approach so should be enforced in code.

 ### Technical Decisions